Armasher5872/ssbexo/README.md

 Chrispo, for many code edits
 Claude, for the TOTK Fusion Ability
+StephenJPlant for the COUNTER!
+Voice
-Ayerbe, for certain things from Championship Edition WuBoy, for various code tips
+Ayerbe, for certain things from Championship Edition WuBoy, for various code tips and status edits
-Stabb, for a few balance tweaks
+HDR Development Team, for various status edits and code implementations, like hitbox ids Stabb, for a few balance tweaks
 Members of the SSBEXO server, for various balance suggestions SMN8 for multiple animations